Print articles are used for creating content that is used for output to print. They are edited in the Print editor.

 By default, the preview is automatically refreshed each time the article is saved.

-Note: The system administrator can disable this feature through the Management Console of Content Station.
+Note: The system administrator can disable automatic refreshing through an option in the Management Console of Content Station.
 When this is done, the Layout preview needs to be refreshed manually by clicking the 'Refresh preview' button.

 In Enterprise, articles consist of one or more components, each containing specific content.
 A typical article for a newspaper for example consists of a "head" component containing the header, an "intro" component containing a short introduction, and a "body" component containing the main text.